 Who are "the dead" that are supposed to "bury the dead"?
-According to Christ, it's those who are not spreading the Gospel "for faith without works is dead."
-(James 2:26) So we have those who have dead faith and those who are spreading the Gospel by faith.
+According to Christ, it's those who are not spreading the Gospel and livng by faith "for faith without works is dead" (James 2:26).
+So we have those who have dead faith and those who are spreading the Gospel by faith.
 Faith is more than words, it's being ready to follow Christ.

 Here we have those who come to Christ, along with others whom Christ personally invites.
 We are all full of excitement when we first come to Him.
 However, when we hear Christ say things like this, most become quite hesitant.

 According to this, the goal is to be so focused on Christ, you can't take your eyes off of Him.
 Being a Christian is a lifestyle of following Christ.
 So if getting ready to do something for God appeals to you, Christ offers you this challenge.